Bhanu1135-hub/Earth-Rover/README.md

 The model files are present in the same directory.
 Presently the model is trained to recognise hand gestures.
 You can train your own model using Teachable Machine and replace the model files to customise the project.

 ## Academic Project Team
-Dara Jeddaiah
+-Dara Jeddaiah
-Damarla Bhanu Sai
+-Damarla Bhanu Sai
-Pichikala Bhargav
+-Pichikala Bhargav